 Kofta Noor Jahani | Vegetable And Paneer Koftas In Creamy Gravy

-Kofta Noor jahani %%
+Kofta Noor jahani in a white bowl

-This week we are beginning our usual three day marathon with a specific theme each week.
-My theme for the week is cooking recipes of my Favorite Celebrity chef.
-All three days it has to be a different chef.
+For all three days, it has to be a different chef.
 It is going to be so hard for me to choose the three I really like because I have quite a few favorites.
 The first chef I chose is Chef Sanjeev Kapoor.
-I loved watching Khana khazana even as a young girl and I still do.
-He is one chef that I can never grow tired of.

-This Kofta Noor Jahani recipe has been in my recipe book for a very long time and I have just made it once or twice before.
-I made this today after a very long time and I was wowed by its flavors.
+I have just made it once or twice before.
+I made this today after a very long time, and I was wowed by its flavors.
 I think I wrote this Paneer Kofta recipe from one of his TV show episodes.

 Kofta do's and don'ts -

-The procedure is little lengthy but the flavors are very clean and simple.
-Earlier I have made the mistake of dropping the fried koftas in hot gravy and I have seen it disappearing right in front of my eyes.
-Now that I am slightly more refined, I keep my koftas and gravy separately and just before serving add it to the warm gravy.
+The procedure is a little lengthy, but the flavors are very clean and simple.
+Earlier, I made the mistake of dropping the fried koftas in the hot gravy, and I have seen them disappear right in front of my eyes.

 This Vegetable and Paneer kofta freezes very well after frying.
 To bring it back to life, just heat it up in the oven and then add it to the gravy.
-I freeze any left over koftas and on days when I have a little excess gravy (from any subzi), I add these koftas to it.
+I freeze any leftover koftas and on days when I have a little excess gravy (from any subzi), I add these koftas to it.

-Also I have changed the recipe a little bit here and there.
-I have noticed in the past that the gravy is never sufficient.
-So I have included tomatoes in the recipes which are not a part of the original recipe.
-In this particular instance I replaced one potato with a sweet potato.
-Adding sweet potato made the koftas a little bit sweeter which we loved.
+Also, I have changed the recipe a little bit here and there.
+I have noticed in the past that gravy is never sufficient.
+So I have included tomatoes in the recipes, which are not a part of the original recipe.

 How to make the Kofta in the air fryer -

-Ever since I bought the air fryer, I have been using it much more than I thought I will be using it.
-I tried to make the koftas in the air fryer today and it came out marvelous.
-This saves so much hands on time when cooking.
 I followed the exact method to make the kofta and then placed it in the lightly sprayed preheated air fryer basket.
-I cooked it at 375 f and it took about 13 to 15 minutes for the koftas to be evenly fried.
-The texture was marvelous and I don't think I will ever do it any other way now.
+I cooked it at 375°F and it took about 13 to 15 minutes for the koftas to be evenly fried.
+The texture was marvelous, and I don't think I will ever do it any other way now.

-Lately I have been making so many different recipes of kofta by mixing and matching the recipes.
-One of the other recipes that has become my favorite is this Cabbage and Paneer Kofta.
-Cabbage is such a versatile recipe and I see myself using it in many recipes.
+Cabbage is such a versatile ingredient, and I see myself using it in many recipes.
 And as weird as I might sound, my boys are crazy about the classic Malai Kofta recipe.
-So any Kofta I make, it has to be called the malai kofta.
+So any Kofta I make has to be called the malai kofta.

 Preparation time - 20 mins